 Section 10: Earning Money from Brass Shell Recycling

 - Factors influencing the value of recycled brass shell casings: current market price and weight.

 - General expectation of earning over a dollar per pound of recycled brass shells.

 - Encouragement to stay updated on brass prices for accurate estimations.

 Conclusion: By following proper disposal methods and recycling brass shell casings, you can ensure the safe handling of ammunition and contribute to environmental sustainability.
+Check Weekenders World to get valued info.
 Whether utilizing gun ranges, police stations, or scrap metal recycling centers, responsible disposal of ammo is essential.
 Recycle your brass shells at authorized facilities like GLE Scrap Metal, adhering to their high standards of processing and environmental consciousness.
 Remember, by recycling brass shells, you not only contribute to a safer environment but also have the opportunity to earn some cash.